K-PaaS/cp-guide-eng/install-guide/edge/cp-edge-deployment-guide-v1.2.md

 ### <div id='1.1'> 1.1.
 Purpose
 This document (KubeEdge Installation Guide) describes how to install KubeEdge to upgrade the open PaaS platform and install a container platform deployment to Open PaaS based on a developer support environment.

-Starting with PaaS-TA 5.5 version, it supports exclusive deployment based on KubeEdge.
-To install it based on an existing Container service, refer to the PaaS-TA 5.0 or lower version of the document.
+Starting with K-PaaS 5.5 version, it supports exclusive deployment based on KubeEdge.
+To install it based on an existing Container service, refer to the K-PaaS 5.0 or lower version of the document.

 <br>